ll3N1GmAll/ATAT/README.txt

 *NIX:
 ATAT creates a 'dbd' binary for *nix DBD builder option payloads and places it in the /var/www/html/ directory.

+OPTION Listen:
+Select the chosen terminal emulator that your OS supports.

-For post exploitation once you acquire sessions via ATAT,
+For post exploitation once you acquire sessions via ATAT, METHOD 1:

-METHOD 1:
 Launch your listener with menu option 2.
 ATAT will intelligently detect the appropriate post modules to run against each session you receive.
 However, due to a bug in the MSF AutoRunScript feature you must do the following: From your listener window, after all of your sessions are in (after your attacks have completed) hit enter to drop down to your msf expoit(multi/handler)> prompt and then enter the following command without double quotes: "resource '/root/ATAT/ATAT_multi_post.rc'" Check your loot files in /root/.msf4/loot/